antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

 Here we used `"dataType":"bool"` to indicate that this parameter should support `true`/`false` values.
 Now we will use the value of this parameter to determine if content will be added to the project.
 First let's see how we can exclude `Contact.cshtml` when `EnableContactPage` is set to false.
-To exclude a file from being processed during creation, we need to add a new element in to the `template.json` file.
+To exclude a file from being processed during creation, we need to add a new element into the `template.json` file.
 The required content to add is shown in the code block below.

 ```